tefkah/thesis-writing/Chapters/II. Idealizations/II. Idealizations.md

 As mentioned previously, instead of focusing on the general process of abstraction by examining the relation between physical models and "reality", we will look at a specific feature of the practice of modeling which, as I will argue, best exemplifies the problems with drawing boundaries: idealization.

+## notes

+I should describe what is meant by "system" a lot more in depth, Provide my own examples, Nortons are so esoteric.
+Make a bigger point of the fact that looking at specific qualities or caring about specific qualities will